The Sports Media Trainee Programme (formerly Trainee Journalist and Photographer Programme) was established in 2012.

 Trainee journalists get to interview athletes and report on the competition, while photographers are tasked with capturing all of the action on the ice and behind the scenes.
-Meanwhile, the TV production assistants will get involved in all aspects of the WCTV production, including both in the TV trucks and as part of the field of play camera production.

-The work of the trainee journalists and photographers will be published not only on the WCF event website and social media but may also feature on their own Member Association's website and social media (where available) as well as in mainstream media publications.
+The work of the trainee journalists and photographers will be published not only on the WCF event website and social media but may also feature on their own Member Association's website and social media as well as in mainstream media publications.

 This unique opportunity gives students the chance to develop journalistic or photography skills in a practical setting, providing them with vital knowledge and experience which will help them progress prospective careers within the media industry.

 Entries are taken from those who are in full-time education - over 12 hours per week - 18-years-old or above and have a passion for sport and a keen interest in writing or photography.